geogardenclub/geogardenclub.github.io/docs/home/innovations.md

 <img style={{float: "left"}} width="400" src="/img/innovations/outcome-data.png"/>

 Once outcome data exists for a set of plantings, then they can be combined to show the spectrum of outcomes associated with a plant variety (or crop) for the current garden or across all gardens in a chapter.
 GGC provides a visualization of the spectrum of outcome data as a horizontal stacked bar chart, where dark red is 1, orange is 2, yellow is 3, light green is 4, and dark green is five.
-Here is an example for all of the Tomato plant varieties:So, the above chart reveals that bad Tomato outcomes are unlikely but have still occurred for Appearance and Resistance, and to a lesser extent Yield, Flavor, and Germination.
+Here is an example for all the tomato plant varieties.
+So, the above chart reveals that bad tomato outcomes are unlikely but have still occurred for Appearance and Resistance, and to a lesser extent Yield, Flavor, and Germination.
 Tomatoes show uniformly good Resistance, and pretty good Germination.

 <div style={{clear:"both"}}></div>